TenInsomniak/Random-weapon-ideas/README.md

+# Note:
+- This mod is being archived, i decided to fully abandon this mod.

 # Random weapon ideas
 ### A Fabric mod adding different weaponry and armour
 The mod will add a couple of different weapons, equipment and perhaps some new mobs